Clearing Our Path – 2022 Virtual Summit

 For 60 years, CNIB Lake Joe has been providing enriching camp experiences for Canadians with sight loss – where children are encouraged to shine, youth are empowered to thrive, and 'kids of all ages' enjoy recreational pursuits.
 Jump in and join us as we celebrate our 60th Anniversary all year long!
 Whether online or in-person, we’ll be celebrating CNIB Lake Joe and everyone who has made it such a special place to be.

-Thank you, TD Bank Group!
+Thank you, Scotiabank!

 Find the perfect volunteer opportunity for you!Volunteer